AF-1/lms-dynamicplaylists/README.md

 - separation of stand-alone from context menu dynamic playlists to minimize clutter
 - added new playlist parameters like <i>virtuallibrary</i> (see [wiki](https://github.com/AF-1/lms-dynamicplaylists/wiki/DPL-playlist-format))
 - allow other plugins to check if a client is playing a DPL mix, no more clashes with DSTM
-- SQLite only, removed some deprecated code (MultiLibrary, CustomBrowse...), min.
-LMS version = 7.9
+- removed some deprecated code (MultiLibrary, CustomBrowse...)
 - …
 <br><br>